mleitao27/lampsy-health-challenge/README.md

 These should be used to navigate between the 3 screens mentioned above.

 ## Code
+The app was developed using React Native + Expo.
+The main files edited are the following:

+- The layouts and pages in the **lampsy-health-challenge/my-app/app** directory
+- The components in the **lampsy-health-challenge/my-app/components** directory

 ## Setup
 1 - Install git